An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Preliminaries

-\end{definition} Of course, $\lambda$ itself is a $\phi$-function.
+Of course, $\lambda$ itself is a $\phi$-function.
+However, $\lambda$ depends on the choice of $\Omega$ and $\mu$, and this ambiguity is just corresponding to the choice of $\phi$-functions.
 In the following discussion, we may replace $\lambda$ by an arbitrarily fixed $\phi$-function.

-Since $\phi$ is nondegenerate, the kernel of $\phi$ at each point $p\in \Sigma^{n-1}$ is of dimension $1$.
-In particular, there exists a smooth vector field $\tilde \eta$ defined on a sufficiently small neighborhood $U_p(\subset M^n)$ such that the restriction
+Suppose that $\phi$ is non-degenerate.
+Then the kernel of $\phi$ at each singular point $p\in \Sigma^{n-1}$ is of dimension $1$.
+In particular, there exists a smooth vector field $\tilde \eta$ defined on a sufficiently small neighborhood $U(\subset M^n)$ of $p$ such that the restriction